 How many beaches are on Skiathos island?

 The island has around 60 beaches.
-You can find extensive shorelines with beach bars and more tranquil secluded beaches and coves.
+There are extensive shorelines with beach bars and more tranquil, secluded beaches and coves.

 Is Skiathos expensive?